-One of the things I liked less in Bangkok was locals’ attitude of focusing everything around the tourism industry.
+One of the things I liked less in Bangkok and Phuket was locals’ attitude of focusing everything around the tourism industry.
 Obviously Thailand devotes a lot of money, energies and resources in the tourism advertising, but often what they offer to foreigners is simply that, a tourist experience, rather than an authentic involvement with Thai culture and tradition.

 This time, for once, I wasn’t traveling alone, and since my friend lives in London, she was in desperate need of some sun and beach time.

 So we headed to Phuket, which is probably the most touristy area of the whole country.

 I did know that, in fact we thought about staying in Phuket two days, visiting the place apart from its beaches, and then head to the Phi Phi Islands, acclaimed for their “desert and peaceful” environment.
 We were already bracing ourselves for a full immersion in unspoiled nature.

 It took me about ten minutes to understand that Phuket was not my ideal destination, but since we were there to enjoy the beach, I for once decided not to complain to much and enjoy as much as I could.

 Truth be said, my mood was a little spoiled since the beginning of my stay in Phuket because of my journey from the capital.
 One of the feelings that most dominated my days in Bangkok was that I was there to spend, it doesn’t really matter I was enjoying myself, I was just expected to fork out cash exclusively due to my tourist status.
 Taxi drivers probably gave me the hardest time among all, most of them refusing to switch the meter on and asking abnormal fares by candidly letting me know “You can afford this price”.